 Why you have lost that peace and calm.

 So here’s the thing.
-Upgrading from Windows 7 to 8, then 8.1, then 10, and now 11, is a process intended to benefit Microsoft, and not you, the owner of the computer.
+Upgrading from one computer to another, Windows 7 to 8, then 8.1, then 10, and now 11, is a process intended to enrich Microsoft, and not you, the owner of the computer.
 And it’s a bit of a hassle as they change programs, mix up your menus and shuffle settings around, move your documents from place to place, add online features in the hopes you will become dependent on their services, and perhaps extract some extra money out of you to rent software yearly or monthly.

 The experience of using a computer like this is full of petty annoyances.
 Popups remind you to use features you have not tried.
 Manufacturer supervisory programs nudge you for updates.
 Antivirus software (which many people also rent) slows the computer down with continuous updates and scans for your safety.